ellisztamas/faps/docs/tutorials/01_introduction.rst

 each candidate father (matrix G in Ellis *et al.* 2018).
-Each element represents the likelihood that a single candidate male is the father of a single offspring individual based on alleles shared between them and the offspring's mother.
+Each element represents the likelihood that a single candidate male is the father of a single offspring individual based on alleles shared between them and the offspring’s mother.
 One of the aims of FAPS was to create a method which did not depend on marker type, mating system, ploidy, or genotyping technology, with the aim that it should be applicable to as broad a range of datasets that exist, or may yet exist.
 As such, the